 Currently, Doctor-4-U already have strict security procedures in place which ensure that medicine is prescribed only for the intended user.
 We have a rigorous system that checks duplicate accounts made by the same person, this is to stop those trying to order dangerous amounts of medicines through multiple accounts.
 Our system automatically flags up patients that show signs of inappropriate medicine requests.

 To make identity checks even more robust, patients will now be required to upload photographic ID for certain types of medicine.

 3. Sharing information with your GP

 For some medicines such as prescription-only medicines, and medicines that require ongoing monitoring, it will now be necessary to share details about your prescription with your GP.
 However, we will only go ahead with this with your consent.
 If you don’t consent to your prescription being shared with your GP this will mean that the medicines that are recommended to you will be limited, and we will put restrictions on strengths and amounts of certain medicines.

 Do these changes apply to all medicines?

-The main concern are opiates and sedatives so you will find much more stricter safeguarding around medicines such as codeine, co-codamol, and sleeping pills.
-Any medicines that are highly likely to be abused will be more difficult to access, but of course if your order request is genuine and you have passed all security checks our process will make accessing your important medicine simple but safe.
+The main concerns are opiates and sedatives so you will find much stricter safeguarding around medicines such as codeine, co-codamol, and sleeping pills.
+Any medicines that are highly likely to be abused will be more difficult to access, but of course, if your order request is genuine and you have passed all security checks our process will make accessing your important medicine simple but safe.